 Pages that can do more

-While a Page in ProcessWire is most commonly representative of a page on your site, they may also be used as data containers for anything else (similar to a node in Drupal).
-Whether used for output or not, a page's path (or URL) always relates directly to it's placement in the structure, keeping your site organized and accessible, inside and out.
-Each page gets it's data structure (fields) from it's template.
+While a Page in ProcessWire is most commonly representative of a page on your site, they may also be used as data containers for anything else (similar to a node in Drupal, but better).
+Whether used for output or not, a page's path (or URL) always relates directly to its placement in the structure, keeping your site organized and accessible, inside and out.
+Each page gets its data structure (fields) from its template.
+More about pages

 Templates without limitations

 Templates are PHP files like any other, and you may use them as you wish.
-Whether you use them as HTML documents, RSS feeds, RESTful web services, or as controllers to call upon something else is up to you.
+Whether you use them as HTML documents, RSS feeds, RESTful web services, or as controllers to call upon something else, it's up to you.
 There is no limit to the number of templates you can use, and you may assign them to pages as you see fit.
-Each template is assigned one or more fields that represent the data structure applied to it's pages.
+Each template is assigned one or more fields that represent the data structure applied to its pages.
 More about Templates

 Any given pages may cross reference each other in a one-to-one or one-to-many relationship.
 This gives ProcessWire the ability to function like a relational database on top of a CMS.
 The client (or developer of the web site), rather than the software, defines what these relationships are.
 This opens up an incredible amount of flexibility.